 At Framlingham I turned off the main route and rode up some rough lanes, past the castle, quite a fine building.
 In the fields alongside me I spotted a hare, sitting up, back straight, still huge ears pointing upwards, listening intently, still.
 A green woodpecker swept out of a large tree on my left and swooped across the fields to a small copse of oaks, its distinctive bobbing flight, up and down, up and down, unmistakeable even at a distance.
 I followed these quiet empty lanes as far as Bruisyard and shortly after, rejoined the main route.

 Now, I began to spot the returning riders, those who’d already reached Dunwich, turned round and were on their way back, maybe to Ipswich for a train, or their own local home, or possibly, all the way to London.
-I’ve never even wanted to try doing that.
 All this way, to the seaside, just to turn round and go home.
 Seems like a waste of a Sunday and a journey to the seaside to me.
-I was looking forward to the sea and some serious beach time.
-I waved hello to them all as they passed.
+I have always looked forward to the sea and some serious beach time.
+I waved hello and goodbye to them all as they passed.

 It wasn’t long before I passed the familiar Dunwich 7 miles signpost.
 No longer with an added digit after the seven.
 I forget what year some joker thought that would be amusing.
 And then, no time at all, sharing the swoop down to Dunwich itself with dozens of other riders, in the warm sun for a change.
 Then at the junction in the village, busier than ever these last few years even at 7am, with cars manoeuvring their way down to the beach to pick up weary riders, jostling for space with a steady stream of cyclists both going to and leaving the beach, I went right, beach wards thinking how much better it would be to park a couple of miles away from the beach and let them ride to you, if all you are doing is picking them up.